https://invisible-island.net/ncurses/man/

 Special TERM treatment

-If ncurses is configured to use the terminal driver, as with the MinGW
+If ncurses is configured to use a terminal driver that does not employ

-value "unknown".
+special value "unknown".

 SVr4 curses uses the special value "dumb".